 Biological evolution describes a natural process that transfers information from a local environment into the chemical known as DNA.
 Something similar happens when gravity causes raindrops to form a puddle, and the shape of the ground beneath becomes reflected in the underside of the water.

 This unusual definition of evolution seeks to clarify an ambiguity in traditional alternatives, such as “biological evolution is a natural process of change in genetic material over time.”1 The phrase “change in genetic material” describes and confines exactly what scientists measure and test to develop their evolutionary theory, however any description of this sort omits two aspects of a living science.
-One is the group of all propositions that have been revealed as incorrect through tests (such as recapitulation - the claim the embryos re-enact their evolutionary history as they develop from a single fertilized egg cell.2) Let us call these incorrect propositions Category 1 omissions.
+One is the group of all propositions that have been revealed as incorrect through tests (such as recapitulation – the claim that embryos re-enact their evolutionary history as they develop from a single fertilized egg cell.2) Let us call these incorrect propositions Category 1 omissions.
 Knowing about them can help scientists avoid wasted time spent repeating previous errors.

 The second element missing from a classic definition comprises all propositions for which science has yet to find clear evidence, for or against.
 We may refer to these as Category 2 omissions.
 Propositions in this second category are especially important to science because all suggestions to change existing scientific understanding start here.
 In other words, Category 2 propositions can gather supporting evidence until they become accepted as scientific truth.
 These successful challenges to established science will alter what we previously thought we understood, perhaps even requiring a change in definition of that science.
 (It is both humbling and inspiring to remember that scientific knowledge is incomplete in ways that are actively misleading us at present.)
 However, many Category 2 propositions follow a different trajectory as careful application of the scientific method reveals that they are incorrect, re-classifying these ideas as Category 1 propositions.
 A third fate is possible for Category 2 propositions.
 If they do not generate sufficient evidence to make a clear case, whether it be for or against, then they will stagnate.
 A proposition often ends in stagnation if it fails to generate clear, testable hypotheses that have the power to transform established theory.